Davospike/segpSPA/The_Process/SystemImplementation.md

 It's worth mentioning that we also wanted to find **debunking** articles in relation to the Fake News we gathered.
 Venturing into the darkest (but not _too_ dark) depths of the internet, we came across some perfect examples of Fake News and gave the goal of having a mixture of **5 Fake News** articles and **5 Real News** articles for each of our **5 News Topics** that we had proposed.

-Aside from the grind in acquiring the necessary data, we also found ways to improve other elements of our backend structure.
+Aside from the grind in acquiring the necessary data, we also found ways to improve other elements of our back-end structure.
 We initially had a _Many-to-Many_ relationship between questions and news topics; however, refering to the underlying intent to make this as educational as possible for the user, we decided to alter this to a _One-to-Many_ relationship.
 This meant that there will no longer be multiple news topics related to a question, we intended to make each article as relevant to the news topic as possible - eradicating and vagueness.

 #### Inputting data via insertDataScript